ikunetwork/WhitePaper/README.md

 Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to make sure agreements are executed.
 Efficiency increases, especially in markets that are fraught with litigation, allowing for new markets where too much overhead is required for trade and/or little exchange of information.
 No third party is needed for escrow.
 Money is guaranteed to flow on contract resolution without the need to sue.
 Smart contracts provide justice without judges.

 IKU is built on Ethereum, leveraging smart contracts to transact in clinical trial assets without the necessity of a middle man (VC, investment banks, Big Pharma, etc).
-This dramatically decreases barrier to entry, and allows (i) scientists and other learned persons to directly engage p2p capital for the creation and trade of peer reviewed clinical research proposals (see below) as Research Specific Tokens `RST` on the IN, (ii) anyone to participate in the market and (iii) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.
+This dramatically decreases barrier to entry, and allows (i) scientists and other learned persons to maximize scientific objectives by directly engaging p2p capital for the creation and trade of peer reviewed clinical research proposals (see below) as Research Specific Tokens `RST` on the IN, (ii) anyone to participate in the market and (iii) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.
 All transactions will be public on the Ethereum blockchain, allowing all stakeholders to collectively review and direct liquid research data, incentivizing one record of scientific truth.

 ### Why IKU?